MochiHLam/22110048/bof1.md

 # bof1.c
 In this attack, we aim to overwrite the return address with the address of a different function (redirect control) using Python!

+# Stackframe

-# Vulnerbility
+# Vulnerability
 At the function `gets(array);` the attacker can control the flow of execution by input larger than 200 bytes

 # Attack
-Compile file with debugging, no stack protection
+Compile file without stack protection
 `gcc -g bof1.c -o bof1.out -fno-stack-protector -mpreferred-stack-boundary=2`
 ![alt text](image.png)